-All financial aid (federal and private loans, grants and internal scholarships) is applied to the student tuition account only; financial aid does not apply to pay UW Housing charges.
-If your financial aid award exceeds the amount of tuition due, a tuition refund will be issued.
+All financial aid (federal and private loans, grants and internal scholarships) is applied to the student account.
+If your financial aid award exceeds the amount of the student account balance due, a student account refund will be issued.

 All Scholarship checks should be mailed or delivered to the Bursar’s Office.

-External Scholarships (from outside organizations) should be mailed to the Bursar’s Office to be applied to the tuition account.
-If you were awarded this type of scholarship and the payment does not appear on your tuition account, contact the awarding organization.
+External Scholarships (from outside organizations) should be mailed to the Bursar’s Office to be applied to the student account.
+If you were awarded this type of scholarship and the payment does not appear on your account, contact the awarding organization.

 Private loan checks are typically made payable to both the student and to UW-Madison.
 If a check requires a student endorsement, the Bursar’s office will contact the student via email.
 Checks must be made payable in US Dollars.